Create & send surveys with the world’s leading online survey software

 (ii) all U.S. laws and regulations that apply to processing of personal data under the Agreement including but not limited to CCPA;

-(iii) all laws and regulations that apply to processing of personal data under the Agreement from time to time in place in the United Kingdom and Canada, and the terms "controller”, “data subject”, "data protection impact assessment", “personal data”, “process”, “processing”, “processor”, "supervisory authority" have the same meanings as in the GDPR and with respect to CCPA (as defined above), Momentive and Customer hereby agree that Momentive is a "Service Provider" and Customer is the "Business", as defined under the CCPA and with respect to Personal Information (as defined under the CCPA).
+(iii) all laws and regulations that apply to processing of personal data under the Agreement from time to time in place in the United Kingdom (including the UK GDPR) and Canada, and the terms "controller”, "data protection impact assessment", “process”, “processing”, “processor”, "supervisory authority" have the same meanings as in the GDPR or the UK GDPR and with respect to CCPA (as defined above) as applicable, Momentive and Customer hereby agree that Momentive is a "Service Provider" and Customer is the "Business", as defined under the CCPA and with respect to Personal Information (as defined under the CCPA).

 “Momentive” or “us” means in the case of Customers in the United States, Momentive Inc. and, in the case of customers outside of the United States, Momentive Europe.